usamabilal/ARCOS_Pill_Scaling/README.md

-# Code for manuscript: Urban scaling of opioid analgesic sales in the United States
+# Urban scaling of opioid analgesic sales in the United States
 **Authors**: Pricila Mullachery & Usama Bilal

-*Under review at PLOS ONE*
+*Under review at PLOS ONE (R2)*

 Files: